hyperledger/aries-rfcs/features/0214-help-me-discover/README.md

 ## Drawbacks

 If we are not careful, this protocol could be used to discover attributes about third parties in a way that subverts privacy.
-See [Privacy Considerations](#privacy-considerations].
+See [Privacy Considerations](#privacy-considerations).

 ## Rationale and alternatives